ronanchilvers/ronanchilvers.github.io/_posts/2014-10-19-multiarch-in-ubuntu.md

 This is exactly what you now need to do to install 32bit application support.
 I hit this recently with a new install of Android Studio / Android SDK on an Ubuntu 14.04 laptop.
-When run from the command line, adb reported the following:
+When run from the command line, ADB reported the following:

 {% highlight bash %}
 ronan@tintin:~$ ~/bin/android-studio/sdk/platform-tools/adb